maschmit/couchplayplugin/module/README.md

 3. CouchApp / kanso like directory - design doc mapping
 4. Test against various versions to find the compatibility bounds
 5. Set up automated testing
+6. take implicit write on create etc so it can take T instead of JsValue

 Compatibility
 -------------